Reading And Phonics

 - Author visits happen a few times a year.
 They will give an assembly to the children and offer a meet and greet whilst signing copies of the book’s children have bought.

-- Children have the opportunity to take part in ‘Reading Buddies’, in which Year Two children mix with other children from the Junior school and share a book together.
-In EYFS a “secret reader” (a parent) is brought into the classrooms to read to the children.
+- In EYFS a “secret reader” (a parent) is brought into the classrooms to read to the children.

 - World Book Day is celebrated every March.
-Children are encouraged to dress up as a character and the days activities are focused around reading.
-In previous years we have created giant Roald Dahl characters for displays in our school hall, with the help of a local artist.
+Children are encouraged to dress up as a character and the day’s activities are focused around reading.
+We run a book swap where children and adults bring in a book they have finished with and swap if for a new one.

-- Book Fairs take place during the year, children are encouraged to take a look at the selection on offer and make a purchase with their parents.
+- Book Fairs take place during the year.
+Children are encouraged to take a look at the selection on offer and make a purchase with their parents.
+We promote Crofton Park Library and many children take part in their summer reading scheme as well as borrowing books throughout the year.

 - Teachers are given regular English CPD sessions where reading and phonics will be covered.
 In this time teachers will be provided with new tools and exciting ways for the reading curriculum to be progressed.

-- Teaching Assistants have had training in reading and phonics and have talked through their role in delivering the curriculum.
+- Teaching Assistants have had training in reading and phonics.

-- Kim McArthur offers additional training to staff who wish to improve their phonics teaching.
+- Kim McArthur offers additional training to parents and staff who wish to improve their phonics teaching.
 She has a wealth of knowledge and resources on offer.

 Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage One.
 This way, children can focus on developing their fluency and comprehension as they move through to Junior School.